bazscsa/concrete-devcenter/source/docs/provprofile-cert-export.html.md

 title: How to export your Certificate and Provisioning Profile
 ---

+The Provisioning Profile and Build Certificate are crucial part of the development process.
+The Provisioning Profile contains application related data, the list of devices that can run the given application, the DeveloperCertificates and many more.
+The type can be development and distribution.
+The Build Certificate contains information about the developer and makes it possible to sign the application.
+Both of these files are needed to build your application, test them on devices or upload them to the AppStore.
+Bitrise also uses the Build Certificate and Provisioning Profile you upload so you can install the application on your devices.

 # Provisioning Profile

 To export the Provisioning Profile simply follow these steps:

 * Visit the [Apple Member Center](https://developer.apple.com/membercenter/).
-You can use your AppleID to login.
+You can use your AppleID to login and while you're there you should look around a bit.
+You can download new beta software, find forums and so much more.
 * Choose "Certificates, Identifiers & Profiles"
 * Choose Provisioning Profile